swholtzman/GameOfLife/README.md

 Welcome to **GameOfLife**, a captivating Java game 🎮 that simulates a dynamic environment bustling with various life forms.
 Dive into a world where plants, herbivores, carnivores, and omnivores coexist, interact, and strive for survival 🌱🦁.
 This project leverages the power of Java and JavaFX to create an immersive visualization of life’s interactions.
 Whether you're fascinated by biology, software simulation, or the intricate dance of ecosystems, **GameOfLife** offers a window into the fundamental interactions of life itself.

 ## Features 🚀

 **GameOfLife** is packed with features that offer a rich simulation experience:

 - **JavaFX Board Visualization**: A vibrant and responsive GUI that brings the game world to life, making every interaction tangible. 🖥️
-- **Dynamic Ecosystem Simulation**: Watch as life forms interact within their environment, with behaviors including feeding, moving, and reproducing. 🌎
+- **Dynamic Ecosystem Simulation**: Watch as life forms interact within their environment, with behaviours including feeding, moving, and reproducing. 🌎
 - **Diverse Organism Interactions**: From the predatory pursuits of carnivores to the simple existence of plants, each organism plays a crucial role in the ecosystem's balance. 🔍
+- **Real-time Simulation**: Step through the simulation at your own pace, allowing for detailed observation. ⏯️

 #### Features to be Added:
 - **Customizable World Parameters**: Tailor the simulation to your liking by adjusting world parameters, offering endless possibilities for exploration. ⚙️
-- **Real-time Simulation Controls**: Pause, resume, and step through the simulation in real-time, allowing for detailed observation and study. ⏯️

 ## Getting Started 🏁